VIDA-NYU/reprozip-examples/bechdel-test/README.md

 Alternatively, you can run the data analysis step (step 2) directly using the data we provide in this repository.

+If you are using the Vagrant machine provided by this repository, run the following:

+    $ vagrant ssh
+    $ workon bechdel-test
+    $ cd reprozip-examples/bechdel-test/
+    $ python bechdel.py

 ReproZip Package
 ----------------